 “You’re always looking around you, keeping your eyes on the shark, because you want the shark to always know you’re watching,” says Lowe.
 “In most cases, sharks just leave — if their prey can see them, they often won’t approach.
 If the divers were to stay together, their chances of getting up would be just fine.”
 The idea that sharks will immediately attack humans is a misperception propagated by scary shark movies.
 In reality, he says, “99.9 percent of the time that shark is going to check them out, think ‘what the hell is that,’ and then take off.”

-Another concern for divers is the possibility of getting “the bends,” or decompression sickness, though Lowe notes it’s not a big issue at a depth of 47 meters, which is fairly shallow.
+Another concern for divers is the possibility of getting “the bends,” or decompression sickness, though Lowe notes that because of the short amount of time the divers have to swim back the surface, this largely wouldn’t be a concern.
 It’s a phenomenon that happens when a diver surfaces too quickly; the rapidly changing pressure causes dissolved nitrogen in the blood to come out of solution and form bubbles in the diver’s body.
 The bubbles act like blood clots, raising the risk of pain, artery blockage, and even paralysis.

 While watching the trailer for the movie gave Lowe “a good chuckle,” he’s concerned that the fear associated with sharks is making it harder to convince people that they need to be protected.
 Studies show that oceans need sharks to maintain the predator-prey balance, but currently about 100 million sharks are killed every year.
 Still, Lowe acknowledges that shark horror is here to stay.